TBI and Heat Sensitivity: How to Stay Cool After Brain Injury

 • Mood swings when too hot

-Excessive heat can also stop nerve fibers from working.
+Excessive body heat can also stop nerve fibers from working.
 This makes it difficult for messages to get to and from the brain, which can cause problems such as:

 • Confusion